-Valence electrons are the electrons in an atom which are participating in the chemical bond formation.
-When chemicals bonds are forming, either atom can gain electrons, donate electrons, or share electrons.
-The ability to donate, gain, or share depends on the number of valence electrons they have.
-For example, when a H2 molecule is forming, one hydrogen atom gives one electron to the covalent bond.
+Valence electrons are the electrons in an atom that participate in the chemical bond formation.
+When chemicals bonds form, an atom can either gain electrons, donate electrons, or share electrons.
+The ability to donate, gain, or share these electrons depends on the number of valence electrons they have.
+For example, when an H2 molecule is formed, one hydrogen atom gives one electron to the covalent bond.
 Thus, two atoms share two electrons.
-So a hydrogen atom has one valence electron.
-When sodium chloride is forming, one sodium atom gives out one electron, whereas a chlorine atom takes an electron.
-This happens in order to fill an octet in their valence orbitals.
-Therefore, sodium has only one valence electron, and chlorine has seven.
-Therefore, we can conclude that, by looking at the valence electrons, we can tell the chemical reactivity of the atoms.
+Therefore, a hydrogen atom has one valence electron.
+In the formation of sodium chloride, one sodium atom gives out one electron, whereas a chlorine atom takes an electron.
+It happens in order to fill an octet in their valence orbitals.
+There, sodium has only one valence electron, and chlorine has seven.
+Therefore, by looking at the valence electrons, we can determine the chemical reactivity of the atoms.

 Main group elements (group I, II, III, etc..) have valence electrons in the outermost shells.
-This number is equivalent to their group number.
+The number of valence electrons is equivalent to their group number.
 Inert atoms have completed shells with the maximum number of valence electrons.
 For transition metals, some inner electrons also act as valence electrons.
-Number of valence electrons can be determined by looking at the electron configuration of the atom.
-For example, nitrogen has the electron configuration of 1s2 2s2 2p3.
+The number of valence electrons can be determined by looking at the electron configuration of the atom.
+For instance, nitrogen has the electron configuration of 1s2 2s2 2p3.
 The electrons in the 2nd shell (which is the highest principal quantum number in this case) are taken as valence electrons.
 Therefore, nitrogen has five valence electrons.
-Other than participating in bonding, valence electrons are the reason for thermal and electrical conductivity of elements.
+In addition to participating in bonding, valence electrons are the reason for thermal and electrical conductivity of elements.

 What are Core Electrons?

-Core electrons are the rest of the electrons in an atom which are not valence electrons.
-Core electrons do not participate in bond formation.
+Core electrons are the electrons other than valence electrons of the atom.
+Since these electrons reside at inner locations of the atom, the core electrons do not participate in bond formation.
 They reside in inner shells of an atom.
-For example, as in nitrogen, five electrons out of all seven are valence electrons, whereas two are core electrons.
+For example, in a nitrogen atom (1s2 2s2 2p3), five electrons out of all seven are valence electrons, whereas two 1s electrons are core electrons.

-What is the difference between Valence Electrons and Core Electrons?
+What is the Difference Between Valence and Core Electrons?